Updated: 2019-06-28. Fixed link rot.

 If it opens a viewer, then it is SLURL.

-Click each to see the difference in behavior.
+Click each of the above to see the difference in behavior.

 On the second one, Windows or your anti-virus may complain saying clicking this link may be a security risk.
 This is both of those saying ‘I don’t know what this is, so I’ll tell you it may be dangerous, just in case.’
 But, if you go to the SL Maps page, the first URL, and look at the SLURL shown when you hover over “Visit this Location” link, you’ll see they are the same.